 To choose art means to turn one’s back on the world, or at least on certain of its distractions.

 It isn’t easy.
 In fact, it’s pretty darn hard.
 But we have discovered a set of Cave Rules that helps to make Cave time much more successful.
 I thought, since my extended period of Cave time is fresh in my mind, that this might be a good time to share.
-Also, for all of you NaNo participants out there, Cave Time is a great resource for getting in those very critical writing hours needed for meeting your deadline.

 Five Rules for Cave Success

 Shut off Distractions: It’s called The Cave for a reason.
 That means no cell phone, no IM, no e-mail popping up that demands a response, no friends popping over unexpectedly for a surprise lunch.
 For some of us, that means our best Cave time might very well be 5:00 a.m. before the kids are out of bed and demanding Cocoa Puffs, but choose the times that mean the least amount of interruptions.
 The entire point is to be FOCUSED.

 Set Great Expectations: Let family, friends and co-workers know about The Cave.
 Explain to them your need for a certain period of focused, uninterrupted genius work.
 Set firm, habitual, disciplined schedules and stick to them.
 Believe me, they get it.
 They even may respect you more for it.
 They probably wish they had it too.
 They just haven’t figured out how to implement it into their daily strategy.
 While you are explaining, remind them that when you come back out of the Cave, you will be able to give them your undivided attention because you won’t be distracted by nagging, stressful work hanging over your head.
 The Cave benefits everyone.